explosion/curated-transformers/docs/source/deployment.rst

    last_layer = Y[0][-1]

 The model works as before, albeit with one catch.
-Normally a decoder returns a :py:class:`~curated_transformers.models.output.ModelOutputWithCache` instance, but the traced model returns a tuple instead.
+Normally a decoder returns a :py:class:`~curated_transformers.models.ModelOutputWithCache` instance, but the traced model returns a tuple instead.
 The reason is that TorchScript only supports a limited set of types.
-Since arbitrary types are not supported, we convert the :py:class:`~curated_transformers.models.output.ModelOutputWithCache` instance to a tuple in a traced model.
+Since arbitrary types are not supported, we convert the :py:class:`~curated_transformers.models.ModelOutputWithCache` instance to a tuple in a traced model.
 The tuple will have the same ordering as the fields in the untraced model's output, excluding fields that are set to ``None``.
 In this case we don't ask the decoder to return a key-value cache, so